When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Lucifer is a striking name with an exciting history, bound to inspire questions.
 We collected the most frequently posed ones.

 The United Kingdom does not prohibit any baby names.
-Individual registrars may object to names for various reasons, but they cannot legally ban the titles.
+Individual registrars may object to names for various reasons, such as if the name is offensive or promotes hatred, but they generally cannot legally ban the titles unless they are deemed harmful to the child.
+Lucifer has been registered in the UK successfully.

 Feedback: Was This Article Helpful?